thenameis-varun/SmartTestFramework/Framework/README.md

 The framework empowers hardware engineers, QA testers, and DevOps teams to validate devices locally or across distributed systems.

-This isn’t just a framework — it’s a test automation ecosystem.
+More than a framework — it’s a portable, plug-and-play foundation that makes test automation flexible and reusable

 _________________________________________________________________________________________________________